 In a time of need, we seem to turn to the people we love most in this world.
 But I often wonder the reason why we all tend to feel alone during a period of hurt and sadness?

 This leads me to my point.
-In times of need we grab onto people like they’re lifeboats.
+In times of need, we grab onto people like they’re lifeboats.
 Except in my time of need, I grabbed onto a lifeboat with holes in it.
 Those holes are hard to fix and sometimes the lifeboat needs their life saved as well.
-I know we need other people to help us but eventually you need to save yourself and that’s a hard lesson to learn.
+I know we need other people to help us but eventually, you need to save yourself and that’s a hard lesson to learn.

 In 2017, this lesson has been something that we’ve all had to learn.
 My friends and I have started realising that we cannot be there for each other 100% of the time because we have different aspects of our lives that also need looking after as well.
 It’s been tough but in a twisted way, we’ve become a lot closer.
-We’ve had the shitiest of times lately, with many events and issues making all of us feel extremely down but we’ve become each others escapes from this hateful place.
+We’ve had the shitiest of times lately, with many events and issues making all of us feel extremely down but we’ve become each other escapes from this hateful place.
 And I wouldn’t want to escape with anyone but them.